THE PLANET vs. Austria

 1

-Austria's land sealing rate is among the highest in Europe, with approximately 2.35% of its total land area sealed.
-This rate surpasses the EU average of 2.0% and is more than double the global average of 1.0%.
+Austria’s land sealing rate is 2.35%, surpassing the EU average of 2.0% and more than double the global average of 1.0%.

 2

-On average, Austria consumes over 11 hectares of land daily, equating to approximately 16 football fields.
+Austria consumes over 11 hectares of land daily for construction, equal to ~16 football fields.
 This rate is over four times the government's target of 2.5 hectares per day.

 3

-As of 2022, around 52% of the utilized land area in Austria was sealed, which translates to approximately 2,964 square kilometers.
+As of 2022, around 52% of the utilized land area in Austria was sealed, translating to approximately 2,964 square kilometers.

 4

-Approximately 30% of Austria’s land area is used for agriculture, which is under threat from sealing and land take.
+Approximately 30% of Austria’s land area is used for agriculture, a critical sector increasingly under threat from sealing and land take.

 5

-Failure to meet EU climate targets could cost taxpayers several billion euros for the purchase of climate protection certificates.
+Failure to meet EU climate targets due to excessive sealing could cost Austrian taxpayers several billion euros for the purchase of climate protection certificates.

 A Way forward